Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 + You're WAY faster!
 + You jump WAY higher (toggleable)!
 + You can breathe for much longer underwater!
+TODO: Increase speed underwater further.
 + Craft a special item to enhance your movement even further!
 - You cannot outrun the rain forever.
+TODO: Add cues that cycle is almost over.
+(Maybe /execute at @e[tag=slugcat]? item.goat_horn.6)

 SPEARMASTER
 + Eat by stabbing entities!
 + You're thinner than the other scugs (and slightly stealthier!)
 + Generate spears at will!
-- You have no mouth and you must eat
+- You have no mouth and you must eat; cannot use anything that must be consumed for its effects, i.e. potions, cake, golden apples...
-- Needles will decay over time, meaning you cannot use them to feed
+- Needles will decay over time, meaning you cannot use them to feed after sleeping

 not real yet:
 SAINT*